Where can I get a copy of the Executive Order with the Standards of Conduct for Notaries Public?

 Which office receives complaints against notaries?

-How does the Office of the Governor's Legal Counsel deal with those complaints?
+How does the Governor’s Legal Office deal with complaints alleging misconduct by a notary?

 I have been given duplicate copies of a document, each to be notarized as an original.
 What fees do I charge?

-You may charge for each original signature that you notarize, even if they are on identical documents.
-Refer to the statutory schedule of fees for your state to determine the maximum fee per signature.
+You may charge for each original signature that you notarize, even if they are on identical documents, but you may choose to charge less.
+Refer to the statutory schedule of fees to determine the maximum fee per signature.

 To obtain an application to become a Notary Public for the Commonwealth of Massachusetts you may download the required form .